Striving to Understand a Christlike Christian walk Everyday while Serving our Savior

 To me and our coaches, SUCCESS means winning a ball game, without embarrassing the other team.
 It means developing Christian character in ourselves and our players.
 It means challenging our fans to represent our school and themselves for their behavior.

 SUCCESS is a large word with great implications.
-Student athletes at FOFCA should expect to be challenged both physically and spiritually because we want to see all of our students athletes exhibit SUCCESS in their lives after high school.
+Student-athletes at FOFCA should expect to be challenged both physically and spiritually because we want to see all of our student-athletes exhibit SUCCESS in their lives after high school.